-A marker in BOB represents a moment in time or a specific reading.
+A marker in BOB represents a moment in time or a specific reading of importance, and may have a name and a note associated with it.
 Use markers to keep survey notes along the way, or label any of the following:

 Anomalies Magnetic anomalies, points of interest along the survey path, or any other anomalies (e.g. altitude, depth) that you wish to make note of.
-Events Operational notes, retrieval and re-deployment, or passing objects that could cause an anomaly (buoys, docks, known obstacles, other vessels etc.) Mark those to avoid misinterpreting them later as true anomalies.
+Events Operational notes, retrieval and re-deployment, or passing objects that could cause an anomaly (buoys, docks, known obstacles, other vessels etc.) or changes in survey equipment or settings.
+Mark those to avoid misinterpreting them later as true anomalies.
 Changes in survey parameters BOB creates automatic markers each time the user changes the sampling rate or the layback.
 You may also want to mark major changes in survey speed or depth, wind, sea state etc. Any survey notes that could be useful to know for the data analyst when interpreting the data.

 Important: A marker is a point in time along the survey path, representing a specific magnetometer reading or a specific anomaly.
 As such, its geographic coordinates are determined by the layback, as it represents the position of the towfish at a specific point in time.
-Changing the layback for the past data will also affect the coordinates of all markers on that stretch of survey, but will not offset the markers relative to original anomalies or specific readings they identify.
-This feature of markers can be used to determine and apply lag correction by fine-tuning the layback.
+Changing the layback for the past data will also affect the coordinates of all markers on that stretch of survey, but will not offset the markers on timeline, maintaining their relationship to original events or specific readings they identify.

+Hint: This feature of markers can be used to determine and apply lag correction by fine-tuning the layback.
 See Section 3.5 Layback Correction for details.